Banking · Personal & Corporate · Serbia Updated June 2026

 Quick answer

+Yes.
 Foreigners can open both personal and corporate bank accounts in Serbia.
-Serbian banks offer multi-currency accounts in EUR, USD, GBP, CHF, and RSD — with online banking and international wire transfers.
-Deposits are protected up to €50,000 per bank.
-Relocation Serbia arranges your bank appointment, prepares all required documentation, accompanies you to the appointment, and handles all Serbian-language communication with the bank.
+Banks offer multi-currency accounts in EUR, USD, GBP, CHF, and RSD, with online banking and international transfers.
+Deposits are insured up to €50,000 per bank.
+We arrange the appointment, prepare the documents, attend with you, and handle all Serbian-language communication with the bank.

 Two account types